 Buying or selling a home in a manufactured-housing co-op

-If you are considering buying a manufactured home, you should consider all of the benefits of resident-owned communities.
+If you are considering buying a manufactured home (sometimes called mobile home), you should consider all of the benefits of resident-owned communities.

 Co-op communities are owned and run by the homeowners.
 Residents have greater control over rules and bylaws, access to better mortgage financing (which increases the value of their homes) and more financial security because they have a say in lot fees and park improvements.